-In this article, you learn about the primary methods for migrating a SQL Server 2005 or later database to a single or pooled database in Azure SQL Database.
-For information on migrating to a Managed Instance, see Migrate to SQL Server instance to Azure SQL Database Managed Instance.
+In this article, you learn about the primary methods for migrating a SQL Server 2005 or later database to Azure SQL Database.
+For information on migrating to Azure SQL Managed Instance, see Migrate a SQL Server instance to Azure SQL Managed Instance.
 For migration information about migrating from other platforms, see Azure Database Migration Guide.

 Migrate to a single database or a pooled database

-There are two primary methods for migrating a SQL Server 2005 or later database to a single or pooled database in Azure SQL Database.
+There are two primary methods for migrating a SQL Server 2005 or later database to Azure SQL Database.
 The first method is simpler but requires some, possibly substantial, downtime during the migration.
 The second method is more complex, but substantially eliminates downtime during the migration.

 To migrate a non-SQL Server database, including Microsoft Access, Sybase, MySQL Oracle, and DB2 to Azure SQL Database, see SQL Server Migration Assistant.

 Method 1: Migration with downtime during the migration